jekyll/jekyll/docs/_tutorials/convert-existing-html-sites-to-jekyll-templates.md

 ---
 layout: tutorials
-permalink: /tutorials/create-jekyll-theme/
+permalink: /tutorials/convert-existing-html-sites-to-jekyll-templates/
-title: Create your first Jekyll theme
+title: Convert existing HTML sites to Jekyll Templates
 ---

 If you're looking for themes for your Jekyll site, you don't have to restrict yourself to existing Jekyll themes.
 It's pretty easy to convert almost any static HTML site into a Jekyll theme.

-In many ways, any site that is currently a static site *already* is a Jekyll site.
+In many ways, any site that is currently a static site is *already* a Jekyll site.
 Jekyll just allows you to automate parts of the site (like inserting pages into templates, rendering lists for navigation, generating feeds and sitemaps, and more) as it processes the files.

-Understanding how to convert any HTML site into a Jekyll website will open your world to many more options for Jekyll themes.
+Understanding how to convert any HTML site into a Jekyll template will open your world to many more options for Jekyll themes.
 Instead of searching online for "Jekyll themes," you can choose from the large variety of HTML templates for your site, quickly Jekyll-ize the HTML template as you need to, and build the output with Jekyll.

 Although websites can have sophisticated features and controls, we'll keep things simple in this tutorial.
 This tutorial contains the following sections:

 * TOC
 {:toc}

-## Understand a basic Jekyll site
+## Understanding a basic Jekyll site

 First, let's start with a grounding in the basics.
 Stripping a Jekyll site down to an extremely basic level will help clarify what happens in a Jekyll site.
 If you haven't already installed the jekyll gem, [install it]({% link _docs/installation.md %}).

+A bare boned Jekyll Site consists of:

+  * an empty `_config.yml`
+  * an `index.html` containing the entire source-code for your site's homepage.

-A simple Jekyll site might consist of just 3 files:
+But for this tutorial, we'll start with a *basic Jekyll site* consisting of 3 files:

 ```
 ├── _config.yaml